smitpatil1/AllAboutAmritB/README.md

-# All About Armit B
+# All About Amrit B
 ## Location
 Amrit lives on 2789 Samosa Lane, Ohio
 ## Likes 🍆